 U.S. Army Staff Sgt.
 John Hogan was killed in action.
 But not recently, and not in Afghanistan.
 He was a young gunner on a bombing mission during World War II when his B-17 was shot down over Germany.

 Now, 70 years later, Hogan will be buried in Arlington National Cemetery with full military honors.

 Back in 1944, the small, tight-knit town of West Plains, Mo., was knocked to its knees when one of its brightest and most promising young men went missing overseas.

-JENNIFER DAVIDSON, BYLINE: The small, tight-knit town of West Plains, Missouri, was knocked to its knees when one of its brightest and promising young men went missing overseas in 1944.
-John Hogan was a dashing 20-year-old, gifted and popular, the ambitious son of one of the town's doctors.
+Hogan was a dashing 20-year-old, gifted and popular, the ambitious son of a doctor in West Plains.
 Jack McNevin worked with Hogan's mother in the local post office.

-DAVIDSON: McNevin also went to high school with John Hogan.
-Their senior year, McNevin was a halfback on the football team, Hogan a left guard.
+McNevin went to high school with Hogan.
+Their senior year, McNevin was a halfback on the football team and Hogan was a left guard.

-DAVIDSON: John Hogan is scheduled to be buried in Arlington National Cemetery in August with full military honors.
-For NPR News, I'm Jennifer Davidson in West Plains, Missouri.
+Hogan is scheduled to be buried in Arlington National Cemetery in August with full military honors.